 The screwdriver might possibly be the most fundamental tool in your arsenal.
 From electricians to plumbers to DIYers to woodworkers—screwdrivers play an integral role in how we get work done.
-Because we find this tool so ubiquitous, we thought we’d recommend the best screwdriver sets for 2020.
+Because we find this tool so ubiquitous, we thought we’d recommend the best screwdriver sets and best individual screwdrivers for 2022.

 Best Screwdriver Set Overall